vitalik1921/deployer/README.md

 # Deployer
-Sync repository from BitBucket to FTP directory, using webhooks 2.0
+Sync repository from BitBucket with FTP directory, using webhooks 2.0

 ## Installation
 1. Clone Repository